replicatedhq/help-center/content/guides/ship-with-kubernetes/install.md

 ![Secure The Console](/images/guides/native/secure-console.png)

 Preflight checks are designed to ensure this server has the minimum requirements and environment to run the application.
-We didn't choose any additional requirements when shipping the Guestbook, so this is the default Replicated requirements.
+We didn't choose any additional requirements when deploying the Guestbook, so this is the default Replicated requirements.
 Everything should pass, so click Continue to proceed.

 ![Preflight Checks](/images/guides/kubernetes/preflight.png)

 Finally, the settings page is here with default configuration items.
-These can all be changed when we ship updates, but nothing is required.
+These can all be changed when we deliver updates, but nothing is required.

 ![Settings Page](/images/guides/kubernetes/settings.png)